keyboardpartner/HX3/LATEST/readme.md

 03/2015, ZIP files will contain all necessary files (including FPGA, AVR and ScanCores) plus appropriate HX3 Remote for mk3 as well as mk3 boards.

+Update procedure:

+* Download ZIP package, unzip to new local folder.
+Use only files/applications contained in this folder.
+* Start HX3 Remote and connect.
+* Click "Update AVR" and select appropriate HEX file.
+After "Refresh Info" new AVR Version should be displayed.
+* Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
+This also uploads all scan cores.
+* Set appropiate scan core and options near "Write Basics" button.
+* Click "Write Basics".
+* Check serials/licences, user and FW information after "Refresh Info".
+Done.

 ### Last Build

 * HX3 Remote: #3.74	.exe for Windows XP and up